Updated: Oct 28

 The following day, we went to Eggares to see an authentic olive press at the Eggares Olive Press Museum.
-We hopped off the bus and saw this lovely church and wandered down the road in the direction the bus driver pointed.
-After 20 minutes of walking and not finding it, we doubled back only to discover the Olive Press was right next to this church.
+We hopped off the bus and wandered down the road in the direction the bus driver pointed.
+After 20 minutes of walking and not finding it, we doubled back only to discover the Olive Press was right next to the church.
 (Oops, we did it again)

 The tiny museum was beautifully presented.
 The owner, Nicolette Landou, lovingly restored the building and collected the artifacts.

 Everything was done manually.
-The olives are crushed with a mill stone that took 3 strong men to operate.
-The pulp that went into the press includes pits and flesh.
+The olives were crushed with a mill stone that took 3 strong men to operate.
+The pulp that went into the press included pits and flesh.